Old Irish grammar: Degrees of comparison

 In addition to the unmarked positive degree, Old Irish adjectives have three other degrees of comparison.
 These are the equative, the comparative, and the superlative.
 All three of these are formed by suffixes; all three suffixes trigger vowel raising if applicable, in addition to causing syncope since they add extra syllables.
-An basic example of these suffixes is provided by soirb "easy", with its equative soirbidir, comparative soirbiu, and superlative soirbem.
+A basic example of these suffixes is provided by soirb "easy", with its equative soirbidir, comparative soirbiu, and superlative soirbem.

 Unlike in English, these other degrees of adjective are solely predicative and cannot directly modify other nouns attributively.
 If such an attributive use is desirable, a relative construction may be used instead:

 Equative degree

 The equative degree is used for describing a noun having an adjective's qualities to the same degree as another noun.
 Equative adjectives are created by suffixing -ithir or -idir onto the adjective.
 Equative adjectives are followed by the accusative case of the noun being compared to.
 In the following example, áthithir "as sharp as" is the equative of áth "sharp".